-Software Quality Assurance (SQA) is a set of activities for ensuring quality in software engineering processes (that ultimately result in quality in software products).
+SOFTWARE QUALITY ASSURANCE (SQA) is a set of activities for ensuring quality in software engineering processes (that ultimately result in the quality of software products).

 It includes the following activities:

 - Project Management

 - Configuration Management

 - identifying weaknesses in the processes